House of Austria-Este: Origins

+The Duchy

 Ercole III finally ascended the throne in 1780 upon the death of Francis III, but was deposed in 1796 by the French.
 His States were transformed into the Cispadane Republic, which one year later was merged into the Cisalpine Republic and then into the Napoleonic Kingdom of Italy.
 Ercole was compensated with the small principality of Breisgau in southwestern Germany, and when he died in 1803, it passed to his son-in-law, who in 1805 lost it to the enlarged and elevated Grand Duchy of Baden during the Napoleonic reorganization of the western territories of the defunct Holy Roman Empire.
 In December 1805, Ferdinand died without ever having had the opportunity to exercise his prerogatives as heir to the Este States.
 Maria Beatrice had succeeded her mother as Duchess of Massa and Carrara in 1790, but she too had been deposed by the French invasion in 1796.

-Rule in Emilia

 After the end of the Napoleonic era, in accordance with the 'principle of legitimacy' advocated by Metternich at the Congress of Vienna, Maria Beatrice was restored as sovereign of the Duchy of Massa and Principality of Carrara in 1815, and her son Francis IV was placed on the throne of the Duchy of Modena and Reggio as the legitimate heir of Archduke Ferdinand, his father, in turn held to be the legal successor of Ercole III.
 The Imperial fiefs in Lunigiana, which were not re-established, were also bestowed upon Maria Beatrice, but she almost immediately handed them over to her son Francis IV with an agreement in December 1815.
-When she died in 1829, she too was succeeded as ruler of Massa and Carrara by Francis IV, who in a few years completely assimilated her ancient Tuscan domains within the 'Este States' (Stati Estensi), as his Duchy was officially styled.
+Maria Beatrice died in 1829 and was succeeded as ruler of Massa and Carrara by Francis IV as well, who in a few years completely assimilated her ancient Tuscan domains within the 'Este States' (Stati Estensi), as his Duchy was officially styled.

-The House of Austria-Este was to rule Modena until 1859.
-In that year the Este States lost its independence and was soon incorporated into the newly united Kingdom of Italy, and Francis V, the last duke, was deposed.
+Maria Beatrice of Savoy, elder daughter of Maria Theresa, Queen of Sardinia, married her maternal uncle Francis IV, who was succeeded by their eldest son Francis V; her younger sister, Maria Teresa of Savoy, married the Duke of Lucca, later Charles II, Duke of Parma.
+After the death of Maria Beatrice of Savoy in 1840, Francis V was considered the legitimate heir to the English and Scottish thrones by the Jacobites.
+The House of Austria-Este was to rule Modena until 1859, when the Este States lost its independence and was soon incorporated into the newly united Kingdom of Italy; Francis V, the last duke, was deposed and withdrew to his estates in Austria.

-Francis V withdrew to his estates in Austria.
-After the death of his mother Maria Beatrice of Savoy in 1840, he was considered the legitimate heir to the English and Scottish thrones by the Jacobites (with the regnal title King Francis I).

-When Francis died in Vienna on 20 November 1875, his family became extinct in the male line.
-His closest blood relative was his niece, Archduchess Maria Theresa of Austria-Este, but, as women continued to be excluded from the right to inherit within the Habsburgs, the succession was carried out by will, in favour of a male relative.